-As part of a trip to Australia back in January, I had the pleasure of flying Asiana business class between Seoul, Incheon to Sydney, Australia.
+As part of a trip to Australia back last January, I had the pleasure of flying Asiana business class between Seoul, Incheon to Sydney, Australia.
 The ticket was a two-stop.
 My first layover was in San Francisco, from where I took off on United flight to ICN.
 I wanted to fly a 747 before they retire them all.
 That trip was both enjoyable and…eventful.
 I wrote about both my ground and flight experiences previously:

 The flight was Asiana 601 with service on an A380.
 Do note that the ICN-SYD service is on a 777 much of the year.
 It appears the A380 is used during the Australian summer.

 I did accomplish my goal of flying both F & J for the first time, and flying on both a 747 and A380, all on one ticket.
 The total cost of the one-way ticket came to 80,000 United miles and $37.

 Having just had my first premium cabin experience with United, I was just as excited to be flying on the largest passenger jet ever manufactured.
 But the whole trip got off to a shaky start.